nventive/web-react-skeleton/doc/ReactStandards.md

 - Never use `dangerouslySetInnerHTML`
 - Only use functionnal components.
-- Business logic should be in the API instead of the client when possible.
-This is to avoid duplicating the logic across multiple clients
+- Business logic should be in the API instead of the client when possible